a remote writing Workshop

 Revision can feel like a heavy lift.
 It can feel like a grind.
 It can leave you panting for breath.
 But the feeling on the other side, when your sentences begin to take on a life of their own, start to become something greater than what you could have imagined, there’s nothing like it.
 At the end of the four weeks, you’ll have a trove of techniques to unstick yourself next time you wind up in a rut.
 And you'll gain solid momentum on or even complete a revision or two.

 Any writer can benefit from this workshop.
 The exercises will ask you to look at your work in new ways and to alter it dramatically.
 That’s how the surprises get in.
 We do ask that you come with a piece of existing writing to work on—rough drafts are absolutely fine.
 We’ll smash it to bits, then put it back together, then smash it again, until we find its true shape.

 how does this remote class work?

-For four weeks, we’ll gather online each Thursday evening, from 6:00 - 8 PM CT.
+For four weeks, we’ll gather via Zoom each Tuesday evening, from 6:00 - 8 PM CT.
 We’ll enjoy lively discussions of readings and examine specific techniques for radical revision.
-Then, guided by structured exercises, we'll apply those techniques to our work.
+Then, guided by structured exercises, we'll apply those techniques to transform our own work.
 Exercises during class time will feed into more expansive weekly assignments.
-Additional resources include a dedicated Elephant Rock portal for accessing readings and other valuable tools during the duration of the class and beyond, one-on-one interaction with and feedback from course instructors, and a private Facebook community page for ongoing interaction outside class.
+Additional resources include a dedicated Elephant Rock portal for accessing readings and other valuable tools during the duration of the class and beyond, one-on-one interaction with and feedback from course instructors, and a private Facebook community page for ongoing interaction outside of class.

 what is the cost?